py5coding/py5book/reference/py5tools_live_coding_screenshot.md

 Create a screenshot of the current Sketch window.
 The screenshot image will be saved to the archive directory.
 By default, this is an `archive` subdirectory under the Sketch code's current working directory.

 If the `screenshot_name` parameter contains date format codes, the string will be formatted with the current timestamp.
 If `screenshot_name` is omitted, it will default to your filename stem followed by `"_%Y%m%d_%H%M%S"`.
+If you are using this function through a Jupyter Notebook, there is no useable filename so it will default to `"screenshot_%Y%m%d_%H%M%S"`.

 This function will save PNG images with the appropriate filename suffix if `screenshot_name` does not have a suffix.
 It won't overwrite an existing file if the file it tries to write to already exists.